acidburn0zzz/maven-gae-plugin/README.md

   </pluginRepositories>
   ```

-##Maven Integration Testing
+##Maven Configuration for Integration Testing
-Using the GAE Runner for integration tests with Selenium.
+* Using the GAE Runner for integration tests with Selenium.

     ```xml
     <properties>